GhazanfarAteeb/jura-bot/README.md

-# 🎮 JURA BOT - Multi-Purpose Discord Bot
+# 🎮 RAPHAEL - Multi-Purpose Discord Bot

 A powerful, feature-rich Discord bot with advanced moderation, customization, and security features.
 Combines the best features of Carl-bot, Ciel, and Dyno with additional unique capabilities including a full economy system, visual rank cards, and comprehensive monitoring.